Launceston City FC: Club Crest

-As part of the 50th anniversary celebrations the club began its sixth decade with a new logo created by David Jordaan.
-This logo pays homage to our Italian heritage with and was the first to feature the soccer ball in the centre of the crest as well as the ribbon at the base of the crest that marked its establishment of 1958.
+As part of the 50th anniversary celebrations, the club began its fifth decade with a new logo created by David Jordaan.
+This logo pays homage to the Italian heritage and was the first to feature a soccer ball in the centre of the crest as well as a ribbon at the base of the crest that marked its establishment of 1958.